KreatorDev/zoom_tap_animation/README.md

 ### Source of idea

-The idea is inspired from App Store app in Today tab where you can long tap on some item and it start to zoom in then zoom as shown in the screenshot below.
+The idea is inspired from App Store app in Today tab where you can long tap on some item and it start to zoom in then zoom out as shown in the screenshot below.

 <img src="https://raw.githubusercontent.com/KreatorDev/zoom_tap_animation/main/screenshots/original_idea.gif" height="480px" >